DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 <img src="desktop/result.png">

 As you can see, there are two tasks connected by a link.
-We have added them at the [step 4](desktop/howtostart_ruby.md#step4creatingmodels).
+We have added them at the [Step 6](desktop/howtostart_ruby.md#step6creatingmodels).
 Now you can add more tasks and modify them and all the changes will be saved in the database.